 Cats love to explore.
 They will stop to scratch the trees, chase after mice, sniff on things and if they get a chance, they will even run off and climb a tree or hide in a bush.
 This makes the whole walking process a rather crazy one for you but still worth it.

-Your kit’s reaction
+Your cat’s reaction

 In the streets, your cat might get startled by loud noises and the busyness of the outdoors.
 That’s why it is good to begin by going to a less busy place like a calm park.
 Back home expect some unfamiliar behavior.
-If your cat enjoyed the walk, they will demand to go back.
+If your cat enjoyed the walk, he will demand to go back.

 He might start meowing at the door or he may jump out of the window and escape.
 He might even become aggressive and stressed because of missing the outdoors.
 Just stick to your rules and only take him out as scheduled.
 He will eventually get used to it.

 On the first day of your walk, try not to go far and avoid busy places.
 Remember your cat has 200 million odor-sensitive cells and will react to every smell he senses including gas-filled cars, by-passers, trees, dogs, other cats and just everything.
 If your cat shows so much interest in the outdoors, don’t limit him.
 If you don’t have much time to walk him, create an environment for him at your home outdoors.
 You could build a catio or a cat fence.
 Another option is to invest in a stroller or a cat bag.